Frequently Asked Questions (FAQs)

 For example: Let's say your monthly mortgage payment is $1,000, including principal, interest, taxes, and insurance.
 If you choose to enter a 90-day forbearance plan, you won't owe that $1,000 for the next three months.
 But at the end of the 90-day plan, you'll owe $3,000 (or $1,000/month for the past 3 months) to become current again.

-This can result in payment shock for some, which is why as your servicer we will remain in contact with you during your forbearance period to discuss your unique situation, including what options are available to you at the end of your forbearance term.
+This can result in payment shock for some, which is why as your servicer we will remain in contact with you during your forbearance period to discuss your unique situation, including what options are available to you for paying back the missed payments at the end of your forbearance term.
+Depending on your loan product and eligibility status, a variety of options may be available to you for short term or long-term relief.

 Why am I only being offered a 90-day forbearance?
-I am hearing I can get one for up to a year.
+I am hearing I can get one for longer

-While it is true that forbearances can be offered for up to 180 days, and extended out for another 180 days, it's important to understand that a forbearance effectively kicks payments 'down the road'.
-When the forbearance period ends, you're obligated to deliver all the missed payments, in addition to the current payment in a lump sum.
-The longer the forbearance period, the more missed payments you'll have to repay, which means a larger sum that will become due all at once.
+While it is true that under the CARES Act forbearances can be offered for up to 180 days, and extended out for another 180 days, it’s important to understand that a forbearance effectively kicks payments “down the road”.
+When the forbearance period ends, you’re still obligated for all the missed payments.
+The longer the forbearance period, the more missed payments you’ll have to repay, which means a larger sum that will become due.
 That can create a tremendous financial burden, which may be too much for some to bear.
 If not handled responsibly it could ultimately lead to default, which could result in foreclosure.

-As the initial 90-day relief period comes to a close, together we can assess your financial situation and work with you to determine which of the available post-forbearance options is best for you to help get you back on track.
+Prior to the initial 90-day relief period expiring, together we can assess your financial situation and work with you to determine which of the available post-forbearance options is best for you to help get you back on track.
+Depending on your loan product and eligibility status, a variety of options may be available to you for short term or long term relief.

 What can I expect during the forbearance period?

 During your forbearance period, no payments are expected.
 There will be no late charges assessed to your account, negative credit reporting is suppressed, and you will continue to receive your monthly billing statement.
-Also, we will be in contact with you periodically to discuss your specific situation, including what options are available to you at the end of your forbearance term.
+We will contact you to discuss your specific situation, including what options are available to you at the end of your forbearance term.
 If you have any questions, during your forbearance period, please contact us.
 We’re here to help you.

 Can I make payments during my forbearance period?

 It is important to remember that the forbearance plan is intended for temporary hardship, and is not intended for long-term relief.
 Once the forbearance plan expires, the total amount of all outstanding monthly mortgage payments that were suspended during the forbearance period, as well as any previously delinquent amounts, will become due.
-So if you can pay even part of your monthly obligation during the forbearance plan, we encourage you to do so.
+So if you can pay even part of your monthly obligation during the forbearance plan, we encourage you to do so, as it will reduce the total amount due at the end of your forbearance plan.

 If my situation changes, can I cancel my plan before the forbearance period ends?